AccordBox/python-webpack-boilerplate/docs/setup_with_django.md

 ```

 !!! note
-    You can check [Frontend Workflow](frontend.md) to learn more about frontend stuff
+    You can check [Frontend Workflow](frontend.md) to learn more details about the frontend workflow

+After Webpack has compiled the assets, we can load the assets in Django.

 ## Config Django